 About one-sixth of the world's population, or over 1 billion people, speak some form of Chinese as their native language.

 The standardized form of spoken Chinese is Standard Mandarin, based on the Beijing dialect.
-Standard Mandarin is the official language of the People's Republic of China, the Republic ...more
+Standard Mandarin is the official language of the People's Republic of China, ...more

 Comparative literature is critical scholarship dealing with the literature of two or more different linguistic, cultural or national groups.
 While most frequently practiced with works of different languages, it may also be performed on works of the same language if the works originate from different ...more